 DOES HEALTH INSURANCE HAVE TO BE SUCH A PAIN?

-Blue Shield knew people dreaded dealing with insurance.
-So it began a mission to simplify the whole experience, starting with how it communicated.
-My role was to make sure Blue Shield spoke in a clear, distinct way.
+Blue Shield wanted to be a bright spot in a universally loathed industry.
+So in 2007, the company began a mission to simplify the customer experience, starting with how it communicated.
+My job was to help Blue Shield speak in a clear, distinct, empathic way.

 IT’S A NOUN!
 IT’S A VERB!
 IT’S A SHIELD!